- Safety Article -

 What NOT To Do

-• Do not throw or set off fireworks (including sparklers) in a public space
+• Do not throw or set off fireworks in public places, it’s against the law.

-• Do not return to a firework once it has been lit
+• Do not return to a lit firework, even if it appears to have failed.

-• Do not put fireworks in your or anyone else’s pocket
+• Do not store fireworks near anything flammable or in your pocket.

 Helpful downloads